 This new ECO mode sets the device apart of its competition.
 Precipitation cleans the air.
 However, scientific observations show a delay between indoor air quality getting better and the onset of precipitation.
 Unfortunately, this delay differs among building-types.
 Consequently, you can’t just switch it off when it rains.
 Moreover, science shows that other aspects like activities in the house and ventilation affect indoor air quality.

-Thus, the auto mode helps saving you money and energy.
+Therefore, the auto mode helps saving you money and energy.

 It eliminates the need to run the air cleaner 24/7/365.
 Another great benefit: This new feature also protects the environment from emissions related to energy production.

-Thus, the AirMax10L Pro is a win-win for both indoor and outdoor air quality!
+Therefore, the AirMax10L Pro is a win-win for both indoor and outdoor air quality!

 What Kind of Air Pollutants Are Removed?